-In addition to his big wall exploits, Mark is also an accomplished free climber who especially enjoys long adventure trad climbs, such as the infamous “Stratosphere” in Colorado’s Black Canyon or the east face of Mt.
+Innumerable big wall and alpine climbing adventures have transpired since, taking Mark on adventures to places like Pakistan, Nepal, India, China, Tibet, Oman, Alaska, Newfoundland, Baffin Island, Greenland, Iceland, Guyana, Venezuela, Patagonia, Chad, Cameroon, Borneo and Pitcairn Island.
+In addition to his big wall exploits, Mark is also an accomplished free climber, enjoying long adventure trad climbs, such as the infamous “Stratosphere” in Colorado’s Black Canyon or the east face of Mt.
 Babel in the Canadian Rockies.
-He has onsighted 5.12 and redpointed 5.13.
-He’s climbed Yosemite’s El Capitan 20 times, and in 1997 he snagged the coveted second ascent of El Cap’s hardest line, the Reticent Wall (A5).
-Equally comfortable on ice and mixed as he is on rock, Mark has climbed high-end winter routes across the U.S., Canada, France and Norway.
+He has on-sighted 5.12 and red-pointed 5.13.
+Equally comfortable on ice and mixed as he is on rock, Mark has climbed high-end winter routes across the U.S., Canada, Europe and Scandinavia.

-When he’s not in the mountains, Mark works with The North Face research, design and development teams and lectures frequently on his life of adventure.
-He’s also a successful freelance photojournalist and a senior contributing editor at Climbing magazine.
-His articles and photos have appeared in many publications in the U.S. and abroad, including National Geographic Adventure, Men’s Journal, Outside, Skiing and New York magazine.
-Mark is the owner and operator of Synnott Mountain Guides (www.synnottmountainguides.com), a climbing school based in his hometown of Jackson, New Hampshire.
-Of all his adventures, Mark sees getting married and having a family as the greatest one yet.
-He lives at the end of a dead-end dirt road in the White Mountains with his wife, three children and two dogs.
+When he’s not in the mountains, Mark works with The North Face’s research, design and development teams.
+He’s also a successful freelance photojournalist and the author of Baffin Island: Climbing, Trekking and Skiing.
+His articles and photos have appeared in numerous publications in the United States and abroad, including National Geographic, Men’s Journal, Outside, Climbing, Rock & Ice, Skiing and New York magazine.
+Mark is an AMGA certified guide and the owner of Synnott Mountain Guides (www.synnottmountainguides.com), a climbing school based in his hometown of Jackson, New Hampshire.

 Favorite Music: I kind of tend toward easy listening – my friends laugh at me.